YohanErima/moodle-tool_catmanager/README.txt

 Features :
     - Accessible graphical user interface
     - Manage course categories and categories managers
-    - Support CRUD (Create/Read/Upload/Delete) Fonctionnalities
+    - Support CRUD (Create/Read/Upload/Delete) Functionnalities
     - Work with CSV files

-There are a Documentation of the plugin to learn easely how you can use it.
+There are a Documentation of the plugin to learn easily how you can use it.

 ==============================
       Installation
 ==============================
-You can install the plugin by download directly the zip package through the Moodle plugins directory or in our GitLab created specialy for the plugin.
+You can install the plugin by download directly the zip package through the Moodle plugins directory or in our GitLab created specially for the plugin.
 You need to install the plugin through the plugin installation page of your Moodle site with the zip package.